0xMALVEE/mern-login-system-2022/README.md

 `Complete login system with oauth and jwt.`

+This is a login system built using the MERN stack for educational purpose.

 ## How to run this app

 1. Make sure you put your google oauth client id in the src/index.js folder.